floriancapelle/jquery-tiny-layer/README.md

 ### Configuration

 Modify `$.tinyLayer.config` to change the configuration anytime.

+All `layerOptions` can also be set via data-attributes on the layer element.
+See the demo for examples.

 Key | Type | Default | Description
 ------ | ---- | ------- | -----------